-If you want to beat procrastination and make better long-term choices, you have to find a way to make your present self act in the best interest of your future self.
+If you want to beat procrastination, you have to find a way to make your present self act in the best interest of your future self.
 Here are a few tips from some of our favorite scientists:

 1. Visualize your future self

 In a psychological study, one group of college students was shown images of their own faces, digitally altered to appear 50 years older.
 The second group was shown unaltered images of themselves.
 Those shown a glimpse of their future selves said they would allocate about 30% more money on average to their 401(K) than the students who were shown pictures of their current selves.

 Magnus Herschfield, the pioneer of this study, concluded, “anything that we can do that will increase how concrete and salient our future self is – that’s the type of thing that can help us make better decisions.”

 Takeaway: when it comes time to sit down and do your taxes, picture your debt-free self planning a vacation to some warm, exotic destination.
 It’ll help you power through.
 Alternatively, if you need a little help, or require a visual, try downloading an aging app on your phone, take a selfie, age yourself, and keep it handy in event of procrastination.